Blacklist Checker (DNSBL/RBL)

 - DNSBL

-- A DNS-based blocklist that publishes reputation or policy data through DNS answers.
+- A DNS-based blocklist that publishes reputation or policy signals through DNS answers.

 - RBL

-- A common shorthand for reputation blocklists, often used interchangeably with DNSBL in mail operations.
+- A common mail-operations shorthand for real-time blocklists, often used loosely for DNSBLs.

 - TXT evidence

-- Provider-published text returned with some positive listings, often used for reason notes, links, or removal guidance.
+- Provider-published text returned with some listings, often used for reason notes or removal guidance.

 - PBL